LibraryCarpentry/lc-git/episodes/02-getting-started.md

 *   your name and email address,
 *   what your preferred text editor is,
+*   set the name of your default branch (branches are an important component of Git that we will cover later)
 *   and that you want to use these settings globally (i.e. for every project).

 First, we will tell Git our user name and email.
 For this lesson, we will be interacting with [GitHub](https://github.com/) and so we want to use the same email address we used when we set up our GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].